ORCID/orcid-angular/README.md

 - Install dependencies `npm install`

-- Run `npm start`
+- Run the project `npm start`

-- Navigate to `http://localhost:4200/` you will see a local frontend instance connected to sandbox.orcid.org data
+- Navigate to `http://localhost:4200/` you will see a local instance connected to sandbox.orcid.org data

 You can also use `npm run start:ar` to test left to right display mode.